Annual Policy Notification 2022-23 in accordance with Federal Drug-Free Schools and Communities Act Regulations [EDGAR Part 86]

 Acknowledgements: "What the Clery Numbers Do and Do Not Say" copy by the Clery Center, 2018

-The Jeanne Clery Act defines a Campus Security Authority (CSA) as individual with "significant responsibility for student and campus activities."
+The Jeanne Clery Act defines a Campus Security Authority (CSA) as an individual with "significant responsibility for student and campus activities."
 This effectively includes employees of a campus police department, other individuals with campus security responsibility, and other officials who work closely with students in areas such as athletics, health care, and student life.

 It is important that people who are identified as CSAs comply with the Jeanne Clery Act reporting requirements.